 ChildFund is the beneficiary of seven charitable remainder trusts, the assets of which are not in the possession of ChildFund.
-The fair values of beneficial interests in charitable remainder trusts at June 30, 2021 were \$1,032,076.
-A net increase of \$161,305 related to changes in fair values of these trusts for the year ended June 30, 2021 was reported in changes in net assets with donor restrictions on the accompanying consolidated statement of activities.
-There were no new charitable remainder trusts provided to nor terminated trusts during the year ended June 30, 2021.
+The fair values of beneficial interests in charitable remainder trusts at June 30, 2022 were \$640,060.
+A net decrease of \$283,090 related to changes in fair values of these trusts for the year ended June 30, 2022 was reported in the change in net assets with donor restrictions on the accompanying consolidated statement of activities.
+There were no new charitable remainder trusts provided during the year ended June 30, 2022.
+Charitable remainder trusts terminated for the year ended June 30, 2022 totaled \$108,927.